 And if you don't like the law, you change the laws.

-Uh we we we we we make decisions oftentimes, especially within the political realm, uh, based off of feelings and not facts, actual facts.
+We make decisions oftentimes, especially within the political realm, based off of feelings and not facts, actual facts.

-Uh we were creating a whole narrative based off of what somebody said, they heard somebody say it, and their grandmama uh or somebody witnessed that that they thought they heard somebody say, and now we have uh it it becomes fact.
+We were creating a whole narrative based off of what somebody said, they heard somebody said, and their grandmama or somebody witnessed that they thought they heard somebody say.

-Um and when actually uh President Obama has deported way more uh people than any other president.
+And when actuality, President Obama has deported way more people than any other president.

-Um but we but and also the fact is what you just said, and I said it last night uh on CNN um is that listen the the power's in the hands of the people right now we're blaming Donald Trump because he says he wants to obey the law, which means if you come here illegally that you are deported.
+Right now, we're blaming Donald Trump because he says he wants to obey the law, which means if you come here illegally, that you are deported.

 That doesn't make him racist.

-That means if we if we if if there's such an outcry, then let's change the law.
+That means if there's such an outcry, then let's change the law.

-Um I I'm not gonna support it, but I'm not going to uh go and hate uh someone who who's of that uh uh of that opinion.
+I'm not going to support it, but I'm not going to go and hate someone who's of that opinion.

 All right, let me get a couple of callers in here because both of you have been very passionate about this.

-Wayne at the at Wayne Depree show on Twitter is a friend of mine.
+Wayne at the at Wayne Dupree Show on Twitter is a friend of mine.

 I've often been a guest on his program.